I, even I, am the LORD, and besides Me there is no savior.~Isaiah 43:11 NKJV

 Make this Christmas the season you receive the everlasting gift from God.
 This is a present you won’t find under the tree.
 You will discover it as you open your heart and venture out in faith, surrendering your life to Jesus Christ’s Lordship.
 That’s what will satisfy.
 To know Him and yield our lives to the One who gave His all.
 I guarantee you this will be the most treasured blessing you will ever receive.
 Permitting Jesus Christ to direct the course of your life will make you complete.
 He is the One who fills the void in every longing heart.

 Have you received the gift of salvation through Jesus Christ?
-Have you invited Him to be LORD?
 Consider doing so today.

 Lord Jesus, I acknowledge there is a void in my heart that no one can fill but You.
 Thank You for shedding Your blood and dying on Calvary’s cross and then raising to life, victorious over death, hell, and the grave.
 You paid sin’s price of death so that I can live a victorious, fulfilling life.
 I ask You to be the Savior and Lord of my life.
 Forgive me of my wrongdoings and purify me through Your shed blood.
 Help me to daily acknowledge You listen for Your direction.
 I look forward to the day that I will be with You in heaven forever.

-Copyright 2021: The Everlasting Christmas Gift: Author Ed Chappelle: All Rights Reserved.
+Copyright 2021: The Everlasting Christmas Gift: Ed Chappelle: All Rights Reserved.